palewire/django-calaccess-raw-data/docs/models.rst

             <td>entity_id</td>
             <td>String (up to 9)</td>
             <td>No</td>
-            <td>Entity ID: Identification number of the entity described by the record</td>
+            <td>Identification number of the entity described by the record</td>
         </tr>